Special Event Permits

 Do You Need a Special Event Permit?

-- Do you wish to close a public roadway prior to, during, or after the event?
+- Do you wish to close all or part of a public roadway prior to, during, or after the event?

-- Do you wish to barricade or cordon off sidewalks for a period of time prior to, during, or after the event?
+- Do you wish to barricade or cordon off all or part of a sidewalk prior to, during, or after the event?

-- Do you wish to host the event on City-owned property (i.e. Waterfront Park, Town Square)?
+- Do you wish to host the event on City-owned property (i.e. street fair, Waterfront Park, Town Square)?

 - Do you wish to have City police officers provide security during the event?

-- Do you hope to have more than 30 participants using public property, sidewalks, or roadways?
+- Do you plan to have more than 30 participants using public property, sidewalks, or roadways?

 If you answered "Yes" to any of the questions above, you must apply for a Special Event Permit from the City of Bainbridge Island.
 Please mail or hand-deliver a completed Special Event Permit Application (PDF) to the police department with required addendums and fees at least 30 days before the event date.
 We will review the application and contact you immediately if we have questions or need more information.
 For questions, contact Administrative Supervisor Barbara Burns at 206-780-4661 or drop her a line.